 Our Team

-Papaya have a dedicated team of presenters focused in Bristol, Bath, Hampshire, Southwest London, Surrey, Yorkshire and West Sussex.
+Papaya have a dedicated team of presenters focused in Bath, Bristol, Birmingham, Derbyshire, Edinburgh, Hampshire, Leicestershire, Liverpool, London, Surrey, Worcestershire and Yorkshire.

 Dr Susie Davies